ggsbv/waiter_availability_webapp/README.md

  * Want to remove all the waiter data?
 Run ` db.waiters.remove({}) `

 5. You can read more information about Mongo queries [here](https://docs.mongodb.com/).

+### Travis CI

+This project makes use of the continuous integration tool [Travis CI](travis-ci.org).

+Travis will automatically run all unit tests in this project.
+You only need to make sure that all your unit tests are inside the ` test ` folder in the project root.